First Fall 2015 Forum

 Our second topic is the first in PW Policy Forum's exploration of the changing landscape of health care in New York City.
 Senator Adriano Espaillat and NYC Council Member Ydanis Rodriguez will address the state of the Columbia Presbyterian Hospital emergency room as outlined in Senator Espaillat's report on the inadequacies of that emergency room, and a report on the progress in reaching the goals set in that report.

 We look forward to seeing you on Wednesday October 28th, please note the change in location for this event.
-As always, please feel free to share this announcement with your friends and neighbors.
+A

-We look forward to seeing you on Wednesday October 28th, please note the change in location for this event.
-As always, please feel free to share this announcement with your friends and neighbors.
+s always, please feel free to share this announcement with your friends and neighbors.

 Friday, October 9, 2015